 Once you have your plane tickets, a plan for where you’re going, and a budget set, it’s time to decide where to sleep!

 We offer specific hotel suggestions in the vast majority of our destination-specific travel guides, but generally speaking, you’ll want to look for something well-reviewed (we aim for an 8.0 rating or better on Booking.com) in a central location.

-Also, air conditioning and/or heating as the weather demands–those things are not a guarantee in all areas!
+Also, keep an eye out for air conditioning and/or heating as the weather demands–those things are not a guarantee in all areas!

 A very general rule to keep in mind when booking hotels?

 The smaller the destination, the earlier you will want to book.